linuxdeepin/deepin-plymouth/README.md

 ## License

-plymouth-theme-deepin is licensed under [GPLv3](https://github.com/linuxdeepin/plymouth-theme-deepin/blob/master/LICENSE).
+plymouth-theme-deepin is licensed under [GPLv3](LICENSE) or any later version.